ksdfg/horrible_downloader/README.md

 - First ensure that you have all the pre-requisite softwares.<br/><br/>
 - Download horrible_downloader.zip from the releases tab.
 Unzip it in any directory on your computer.<br/><br/>
 - Run the `horrible_setup.py` by double clicking it file to start the installation process.
 Wait for the installer to install the required Python modules in your computer.
 This could take a while.<br/><br/>
-- When the installer shows you a prompt to tell it which browser out of given two options would you like to use, type the name of your preferred browser and press enter.
-Wait for the installer to download the required web driver and unzip it.
-This could take a while.<br/><br/>
 - When the installer shows you a prompt to tell it which software is associated with torrents in your system, type the name of the software associated with torrents and press enter.
 To find out which software is supported by your system -
   - Search for default apps in your search menu
   - Click on `Choose default apps by file type`